Health and Wellness

 If you do not have health insurance: Enrollment Process

-If you do not complete the online waiver or enrollment process by the January 20, 2018 deadline, you will be automatically enrolled in the Aetna Student Health Insurance Plan and your student account will be charged.
+If you do not complete the online waiver or enrollment process by the closing dates below, you will be automatically enrolled in the Aetna Student Health Insurance Plan and your student account will be charged.
 Insurance ID cards will be mailed in September to the address you have on file with the school.
 A temporary card can be issued upon request after the waiver deadline has passed.

 Counseling ServicesIndividual counseling sessions with Penny Collins are available for students.
 Contact Penny at (715) 486-6007 or firstname.lastname@example.org to set up an in-person appointment or to talk on the phone.
 Evening and weekend hours are available.